Clan Shaw: 18th century and Jacobite risings

 On 15 September 1715 Mackintosh of Borlum called out the Clan Chattan to fight for the Jacobite cause in the Jacobite rising of 1715.
 The Shaw contingent was led by Robert, the younger of Tordarroch and his brother Angus.
 The Shaw contingent was noted for its discipline, equipment and bravery.
 Robert and Angus were both imprisoned after the rising had collapsed and Robert died soon after being released in 1718.
 Angus was transported to Virginia but was pardoned in 1722.
 Angus never recovered from his experience or the death of his brother and as a result he refused to call out his clan for the Jacobite rising of 1745.
 However many Shaws rallied to support the Jacobite Stuarts such as James Shaw of Crathienaird.
 Lady Anne Farquharson-MacKintosh called out the entire Clan Chattan to fight for the Jacobites and two of her most trusted lieutenants were James Shaw and John Shaw of Kinrara.

+Chiefs

+The grave of Shaw Macghillechrist Mhic Iain

+The 2nd chief of Clan Shaw has an unusual grave.
+Shaw Macghillechrist Mhic Iain known as Sgorfhiachlach was appointed to lead the Clan Chattan at the Battle of the North Inch, a trial by combat, as the Chief of Clan Macintosh was too old at that stage.
+His grave in Doune at Rothimurchus has 5 heavy homing stones resting on top, said to represent those who survived the battle.
+Any person who tampers with these stones is said to suffer illness or death.
+In 1983 an iron cage was placed over the grave to protect visitors from the curse.
+A spirit known as a Bordach an Duin is also said to guard the grave.

-Chief
+Current Chief

-In 1970 Major Charles Shaw of Tordarroch was recognized by the Lord Lyon King of Arms as chief of Clan Shaw.
+In 1970 Major Charles John Shaw of Tordarroch was recognized by the Lord Lyon King of Arms as chief of Clan Shaw.
 He was the grandfather of the present chief, in an unbroken line of continuity back to the ancient Earls of Fife.

-The 22nd Chief of the Clan Shaw, John Shaw of Tordarroch, died in Spain on 22, October 2017; his heir and Tanist is his only son Landon Shaw of Tordarroch.
+The 22nd Chief of the Clan Shaw, John Shaw of Tordarroch, died in Spain on 22, October 2017; his heir and Tanist is his only son Iain Shaw of Tordarroch, now 23rd Chief of Clan Shaw.